amir-s/scrt/readme.md

 In the code above, you pass the private key to the `scrt` function using either the `privateKeyFile` option, which points to the path of the private key file, or the `privateKey` option, which provides the PEM-formatted key directly.

 You can provide the secrets to decrypt using the `secretsFile` option, which points to the path of the secrets JSON file, or by providing the JSON-serialized value directly via the `secrets` option.

-## Private Key via Environment Variable

-Alternatively, you can provide the PEM-formatted private key using the `SCRT_PRIVATE_KEY` environment variable.
-This allows you to conveniently pass the private key to `scrt` without explicitly specifying it in your code.

 ## Example secrets.json file